balancer/code-review/rate-providers/cdcEthRateProvider.md

         emit ExchangeRateUpdated(msg.sender, newExchangeRate);
     }
     ```
+    - comment:
+        - Q: What checks they do on the exchangeRate they push to storage of cdcETH?
+This is an EOA https://etherscan.io/address/0x59B0189D1e5556c97637c505919518Bf25DF0Fc8 that is pushing data and I cannot see any checks on the data they push?
+        - A: The checks are built off-chain on our backend.
+We have set up %thresholds to check ETH reward distributed/accrued to CDCETH for the upcoming reward distribution cycle vs. the average of the previous 4.
+We get alerts and reward distribution requires an extra manual check if it exceeds the %threshold.
+This would prevent us from publishing the wrong exchangeRate on-chain.

 - [ ] Price data is expected to be volatile (e.g., because it represents an open market price instead of a (mostly) monotonically increasing price).